 For additional information, contact the NSU Office of International Students and Scholarsat (954) 262-7240.
 Students are responsible for all housing and financial arrangements in advance of registration.

 The audiology committee on admissions will not consider an application until all required fees, credentials, transcripts, recommendations, and test scores have been received.
-Preference will be given to applications received prior to February 15.
+The deadline to apply is February 15.

 For Additional Information